Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 During combustion, some gases inevitably slip past the piston rings into the crankcase.
 This "blow-by" builds pressure that, if left unchecked, can force oil past seals and gaskets, causing leaks.
 Think of it like a shaken soda can; that pressure has to go somewhere.
 The PCV system provides a controlled escape route, sending these gases back to the intake manifold to be burned.
 For modified Subarus with increased boost, managing this pressure is even more critical.
 Excess pressure can reduce power and, in severe cases, even blow out major seals, making effective ventilation a cornerstone of any reliable performance build.

-Keep Your Engine Oil Clean
+How It Keeps Your Engine Oil Clean

 Blow-by gases are full of contaminants that can turn your engine oil into thick, destructive sludge.
 This sludge clogs oil passages and starves critical components like your turbocharger and bearings of lubrication, leading to premature wear and failure.
 A functional ventilation system is your first line of defense, pulling these harmful vapors out of the crankcase before they can mix with your oil.
 Keeping your oil clean is essential for engine longevity and is a key supporting element to professional engine tuning services, ensuring your engine is protected while making maximum power.

-Reduce Harmful Emissions
+Cutting Down on Harmful Emissions

 While performance is key, your crankcase ventilation system also serves its original purpose: protecting the environment.
 The blow-by vapors it manages are unburnt hydrocarbons, a primary source of air pollution.
 Instead of venting these gases into the atmosphere, the PCV system recycles them back into the engine to be burned completely.
 This simple process makes your Subaru run cleaner and more efficiently.
 It’s a smart design that allows you to enjoy your car’s performance while minimizing its environmental impact and staying compliant with emissions standards.